6 Games And Holiday Challenges For Family Fun (ages 3-100)

 Learn at least one phrase in the language of your holiday destination.
 And yes, it should be more complex than a simple ‘hello'.
 In fact, why not ask your friendly Angsana concierge to recommend a local tongue twister?
 Kids will love the attention they get and parents will enjoy learning a new skill!

 Liven up a long wait at the airport, or prevent little ones from getting bored at lunch, by giving creatively fictional back stories to the strangers around you – the crazier the better.
-That sweet old taxi driver ("yellow car!") is actually a retired clown.
+That sweet old taxi driver is actually a retired clown.
 The giggling lifeguard?
 He's laughing because an invisible monkey is tickling his armpits.
 You get the idea, now create stories.